pezipink/MixinProvider/README.md

 You can read an introduction post on my blog here http://pinksquirrellabs.com/post/2015/03/01/Introducing-The-Mixin-Type-Provider.aspx

-The Mixin Provider is essentially a very powerful code generator - it evaluates an F# metaprogram at compile time, and compiles the resulting program to an assembly.
+The Mixin Provider is essentially a very powerful code generator - it evaluates an F# metaprogram at compile time, and compiles the resulting program to an assembly - or it can inject code into existing F# source files within your projects by using a combination of special dummy injection functions and a metaprogram.

 In a way, this is not a type provider at all, though in "lite" mode it will give you limited access to types - very similar to generative type providers.
 However, that is just a nice bonus, you should view this as a fully powered code generator that leverages the fact that type providers are compiler extensions, in order to hook the generation process directly into the normal F# compilation process.